Practice hub

 Master the top 10 first: doch, mal, ja, eben, halt, bloß, schon, wohl, aber, vielleicht.
 They cover roughly 90% of everyday usage.
 Once those are reflexive, add ruhig, gar, zwar, and the rest.

-Yes.
-They're the single biggest tell that separates an advanced learner from a near-native speaker.
-Skipping them makes your German sound technically correct but flat and bookish.
+In our experience, yes.
+They're one of the clearest tells that separates an advanced learner from a near-native speaker, and skipping them tends to make your German sound technically correct but flat and bookish.